 BlackBerry (BB) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the cybersecurity software and services company had gained 13.09% in the past month.
-In that same time, the Computer and Technology sector gained 5.79%, while the S&P 500 gained 4.3%.
+Heading into today, shares of the cybersecurity software and services company had gained 6.51% over the past month, outpacing the Computer and Technology sector's gain of 4.79% and the S&P 500's gain of 4.12% in that time.

-BB will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect BB to post earnings of $0.01 per share.
-This would mark a year-over-year decline of 66.67%.
+Investors will be hoping for strength from BB as it approaches its next earnings release.
+The company is expected to report EPS of $0.01, down 66.67% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for BB.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for BB.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-BB currently has a Zacks Rank of #4 (Sell).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+BB is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that BB has a Forward P/E ratio of 103.69 right now.
-Its industry sports an average Forward P/E of 14.95, so we one might conclude that BB is trading at a premium comparatively.
+Digging into valuation, BB currently has a Forward P/E ratio of 104.25.
+This represents a premium compared to its industry's average Forward P/E of 14.84.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.